 Fairfax, Virginia 22030

-Instructional Associate Professor and Director of Undergraduate Programs at George Mason University’s Schar School of Policy and Government since 2014.
-She teaches undergraduate and graduate courses on International Relations Theory; Civil Society and Social Movements; Politics, Governments and Society of the Middle East and North Africa; Israeli-Palestinian Politics; and Islam and Politics.
+Instructional Associate Professor at George Mason University’s Schar School of Policy and Government since 2014.
+She teaches undergraduate and graduate courses on the following topics: Governments and Politics of the Middle East and North Africa (MENA), Islam and Politics, International Relations Theory, Civil Society and Social Movements, and Israeli-Palestinian Politics, History, Society, and Economics.
 Awarded the 2016 Outstanding Teacher Award and the 2022 Dean’s Service Award.
 El-Shazli is an affiliate faculty to the AbuSulayman Center for Global Islamic Studies at George Mason University.
 She is also an Adjunct Faculty at Georgetown University’s Master’s Degree Program at the Center for Democracy and Civil Society.

 At Virginia Tech, she taught for one academic year, Politics of the Middle East as an upper-class seminar.
 She was a visiting professor at the Virginia Military Institute (VMI) www.vmi.edu teaching Politics and International Relations of the Middle East in the Political Science and International Studies department and Egyptian-Arabic language in the Modern Languages department (2010-2011 academic year & Fall 2011).
 She was the Regional Program Director for the Middle East and North Africa (MENA) programs at the Solidarity Center (SC), AFL-CIO (www.solidaritycenter.org) from September 2004 until June 2011.
 She managed a staff of 25 persons based in Washington, DC and in five field offices in the MENA region (Morocco, Algeria, Palestine, Qatar and Lebanon).
 El-Shazli was the Deputy Regional Director for the Middle East and North Africa at the National Democratic Institute for International Affairs (NDI) www.ndi.org from 2001 until 2004.
 During her tenure at NDI, she served as NDI’s Resident Representative in Beirut, where she implemented programs to help develop and empower civil society organizations in Lebanon and in the region.